HOME • SEARCH • EMAIL • ABOUT

 Golden shower is an English common name shared by (1) Spectacular cassia, Cassia spectabilis (2) Flame flower, Pyrostegia venusta (3) Kuisia, Glaphimia glauca (4) Kanya pistula, pudding pipe tree, Cassia fistula

-Cassia fistula L. is an accepted name The Plant List
+Cassia fistula L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names